azhizhinov/sai44/README.md

 ![20250221_154534](https://github.com/user-attachments/assets/0850a692-3fcd-44b7-a864-f737b6b71859)

-ZMK firmware that should be compatible with ZMK Studio.
+ZMK firmware that is compatible with ZMK Studio.
 Split keyboard with Dongle.
 Dongle has a display.